 All students interested in majoring in Community Health should complete Hofstra University's online application or Common Application.
 Students should declare their intent to major in Community Health so the Center for University Advisement can inform the major program director.
 In addition to meeting with an Advisement Center counselor, it is recommended that students also make an appointment with the Community Health program director to verify course registration.
-Acceptance into the major is granted upon the recommendation of the major adviser and department Chairperson.
+Acceptance into the major is granted upon the recommendation of the major advisor and department chairperson.
 Students must maintain a 2.5 GPA for in-major courses and overall.

-For up to date information about the B.S. in Community Health degree requirements, please see the Community Health, BS Major in program page.
+For up-to-date information about the BS in Community Health degree requirements, please see the Community Health, BS Major in program page.